ringvold/website/content/blog/functors-redux.md

 ---
-calendar: functional
 draft: true
 title: Functors - Redux
-ingress: >
+description: >
-  Last year I wrote [an article](https://functional.christmas/2019/20) explaining functors in simple terms and show why they are useful.
+  Last year I wrote an article
+  explaining functors in simple terms and show why they are useful.
 It has well received, but some felt it was lacking in details which is true and by design.
   There is more to be said and some crucial details that I glossed over so I